 Dancers are strong, passionate, intelligent, confidant, graceful, and imaginative.
 The extraordinary collaboration of introspective study, performance skill, and physical training that create a seasoned dancer make this art form one of the most challenging and enriching to pursue.
-As a 3 year old in her first tutu, Jenna thought the magical creatures moving across the stage were heroines in a wondrous fairytale- and that’s when she knew she would never leave the world of dance behind.
+Sharing this incredible journey with the next generation has been one of Jenna's greatest joys.

 As Owner and Director of the rebranded MDA Studios, it’s Jenna’s ambition to see students from all backgrounds, and all localities find a dynamic, passionate, and supportive environment in which to begin their own remarkable story…because a life enriched with dance is an extraordinary life indeed!